IQSS/dataverse/doc/sphinx-guides/source/user/data-exploration/worldmap.rst

 **6. View Results**

-At this point you will be presented with a basic map that you will then be able to style to your specifications.
+At this point you will be presented with a basic map that can be styled to your specifications.
 The example pictured below includes an error message - some of the rows weren't able to be matched properly.
 In this case, you could still go forward with your map, but without the information from the unmatched rows.

 |image9|